abelmartin/missile_commando/README.md

 Evil aliens in their perfect little circle ships attack from outer space.
-As the Missle Commando, you must shoot those bastards out of the sky!
+As the Missle Commando, you must **SHOOT THOSE BASTARDS OUT OF THE SKY!**

-If you can destroy an alien's ship, their bullets will be destroyed too.
+WHEN you can destroy an alien's ship, their bullets will be destroyed too.

 **LEFT CLICK** to fire your mighty missles.
 You have 6 of them loaded at a time.
 If you're a sharp shooter, you can even deflect an alien's shot!